 A densely populated slum area located in Delhi has around 300-400 domestic consumers with a low paying capacity.
 The distribution losses are as high as 30% but the marginal profit is low, making it difficult to invest in the necessary grid reinforcement.
 Due to the dense population of the area, it is not possible to build additional grid infrastructure.
 BYPL is therefore looking for an alternative solution to increase reliability of supply while foregoing costly investments by incentivizing consumers to reduce losses and reduce the cost of power.

 The proposed plan is to create a microgrid that supplies power to the entire area through the installation of roof-top PV and a storage system.
 Power exported from the system would be sold at an adjusted pro-rate for each customer.

 Project 2: Battery Energy Storage Systems (BESS) to augment the capacity of overloaded Distribution Transformers

 Due to increasing energy demand in Delhi, there is a need to upgrade the grid.
 However, the grid currently experiences high peaks lasting a few hours, leaving the grid under-utilized most of the time.
 These sudden peaks in demand or dips in supply create reliability issues and congestion, oftentimes causing forced power cuts.

-Changes in how the electricity grid is balanced affects the overall harmonics and power quality of the grid.
-BYPL has therefore planned to integrate 380 KW of rooftop PV, energy storage and EV fast charging stations along a stretch of the grid, to study their impact on the system.
-Utility load curve, energy consumption, harmonics and power quality assessments will be studied.
+Changes in how the electricity grid is balanced affect the overall harmonics and power quality of the grid.
+BYPL has therefore planned to integrate 380 KW of rooftop PV, energy storage, and EV fast-charging stations along a stretch of the grid, to study their impact on the system.
+Utility load curve, energy consumption, harmonics, and power quality assessments will be studied.
 From the gathered data, decisions can be made on the best way to invest in future infrastructure, utility planning, and designing tariff structures.